YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **ydb_routines** (gtmroutines) specifies the initial value of the $ZROutines ISV, which specifies where to find object and source code.
 The SET command can alter the value of $ZROUTINES in an active process.

 **ydb_side_effects** (gtm_side_effects): When the environment variable ydb_side_effects is set to one (1) at process startup, YottaDB generates code that performs left to right evaluation of actual list arguments, function arguments, operands for non-Boolean binary operators, SET arguments where the target destination is an indirect subscripted glvn, and variable subscripts.
-When the environment variable is not set, or set to zero (0), YottaDB retains its traditional behavior, which re-orders the evaluation of operands using rules intended to improve computational efficiency.
+When the environment variable is not set or set to zero (0), YottaDB retains its traditional behavior, which re-orders the evaluation of operands using rules intended to improve computational efficiency.
 This reordering assumes that functions have no side effects, and may generate unexpected behavior (x+$increment(x) is a pathological example).
 When ydb_side_effects is set to two (2), YottaDB generates code with the left-to-right behavior, and also generates SIDEEFFECTEVAL warning messages for each construct that potentially generates different results depending on the order of evaluation.
 As extrinsic functions and external calls are opaque to the compiler at the point of their invocation, it cannot statically determine whether there is a real interaction.
-Therefore SIDEEFFECTEVAL warnings may be much more frequent than actual side effect interactions and the warning mode may be most useful as a diagnostic tool to investigate problematic or unexpected behavior in targeted code rather than for an audit of an entire application.
+Therefore, SIDEEFFECTEVAL warnings may be much more frequent than actual side effect interactions and the warning mode may be most useful as a diagnostic tool to investigate problematic or unexpected behavior in targeted code rather than for an audit of an entire application.
 Note that a string of concatenations in the same expression may generate more warnings than the code warrants.
 Other values of the environment variable are reserved for potential future use by YottaDB.
 It is important to note that ydb_side_effects affects the generated code, and must be in effect when code is compiled - the value when that compiled code is executed is irrelevant.
-Note also that XECUTE and auto-ZLINK, explicit ZLINK and ZCOMPILE all perform run-time compilation subject to the characteristic selected when the process started.
-Please be aware that the programming style where one term of an expression changes a prior term in the same expression is an unsafe programming practice.
+Note also that XECUTE and auto-ZLINK, explicit ZLINK and ZCOMPILE all perform run-time compilation subject to the characteristics selected when the process started.
+Please be aware it is an unsafe programming practice when one term of an expression changes a prior term in the same expression.
 The environment variable ydb_boolean may separately control short-circuit evaluation of Boolean expressions but a setting of 1 (or 2) for ydb_side_effects causes the same boolean evaluations as setting ydb_boolean to 1 (or 2).
 Note that warning reports for the two features are separately controlled by setting their values to 2.
 The differences in the compilation modes may include not only differences in results, but differences in flow of control when the code relies on side effect behavior.

 **ydb_snaptmpdir** (gtm_snaptmpdir) specifies the location to place the temporary "snapshot" file created by facilities such as on-line mupip integ.
 If $ydb_snaptmpdir is not defined, YottaDB uses the $ydb_baktmpdir environment variable if defined, and otherwise uses the current working directory.
-All processes performing updates during an online INTEG must have the use the same directory and have write access to it.
+All processes performing updates during an online INTEG must use the same directory and have write access to it.

 **ydb_string_pool_limit** (gtm_string_pool_limit) is used for the initial value of $ZSTRPLLIM, when it specifies a positive value.

-**ydb_statsdir** (gtm_statsdir) specifies the directory for database files into which processes opted-in to sharing global statistics place their statistics as binary data.
+**ydb_statsdir** (gtm_statsdir) specifies the directory for database files into which processes that have opted-in to sharing global statistics place their statistics as binary data.
 If you do not explicitly define this environment variable for a process, YottaDB defines this to the evaluation of $ydb_tmp, which defaults to /tmp.
 All processes that share statistics MUST use the same value for $ydb_statsdir.
 YottaDB suggests that you point ydb_statsdir at a tmpfs or ramfs on Linux, and a filesystem in a ram disk on AIX.
 These database files have a name derived from the user defined database file name and a .gst extension.
 They are not usable as normal database files by application code, except to read statistics.
 YottaDB automatically creates and deletes these database files as needed.
 Under normal operation, applications do not need to manage them explicitly.
-The mapping of ^%YGS to statistics database files is managed by YottaDB within global directories, transparently to applications.
+The mapping of ^%YGS to statistics database files is managed by YottaDB transparently to applications with global directories.
 The ^%YGBLSTAT utility program gathers and reports statistics from nodes of ^%YGS(region,pid).

 **ydb_statshare** (gtm_statshare) specifies an initial value for the characteristic controlled by VIEW "[NO]STATSHARE" in application code.
 A value of 1, or any case-independent string or leading substrings of "TRUE" or "YES" in the environment variable ydb_statshare provides the equivalent of VIEW "STATSHARE" as the initial value.
 Leaving the ydb_statshare undefined or defined to another value, typically 0, "FALSE" or "NO" provides the equivalent of VIEW "NOSTATSHARE" as the initial value.

-**ydb_stdxkill** (gtm_stdxkill) enables the standard-compliant behavior to kill local variables in the exclusion list if they had an alias that as not in the exclusion list.
+**ydb_stdxkill** (gtm_stdxkill) enables the standard-compliant behavior to kill local variables in the exclusion list if they had an alias that was not in the exclusion list.
 By default, this behavior is disabled.

 **ydb_sysid** (gtm_sysid) specifies the value for the second piece of the $SYSTEM ISV. $SYSTEM contains a string that identifies the executing M instance.
 The value of $SYSTEM is a string that starts with a unique numeric code that identifies the manufacturer.
 Codes were originally assigned by the MDC (MUMPS Development Committee). $SYSTEM in YottaDB starts with "47" followed by a comma and $ydb_sysid.